 Connecting the Ground

 The next thing that you are going to do is connect the ground cable.
 The ground cable is almost always black and has a negative sign.
 Again, check the owner’s manual of your vehicle if you aren’t sure.
-You actually don’t have to connect your negative wire to the battery terminal.
-This is known as the ground and can be connected to any metal part of the vehicle chassis.
-Just make sure it is clamped on tight and will not come off.
+Some car manufacturers will have a cable running straight from the negative terminal, somewhere further in front in the engine bay.
+They do this to allow you to more easily connect to that negative terminal if you need to jump start the car.

 In some cases, you will not be using terminals at all.
-Instead, your jump starter might have a 9 volt connection that you will plug into your car’s cigarette light (9 volt plug).
+Instead, your jump starter might have a 12 volt connection that you will plug into your car’s cigarette light (12 volt plug).
 Sometimes, this requires waiting for a short period of time before you can start the car, but it is actually a much safer approach than connecting anything to the battery cables.
+What you are doing in this case is that you are actually charging the car’s battery through the cigarette lighter.
+The power trickling through that port is fairly faint so make sure you allow at least half an hour before you attempt to turn over the car.
+During that time you should make sure that the radio, lights and heater are all off.
+You should also make sure that the 12 volt is powered.
+On some cars that means turning the key in the ignition until you hear the first click.

 Starting the Vehicle